ows-eservices/instructor4j/README.md

 Detailed logging capabilities using Java's built-in Logger.
 Supports adding descriptions to model fields using the `@Description` annotation, which enhances the OpenAI function definitions.

-### Logging Configuration
-The Instructor class uses Java's built-in Logger.
-You can configure the logging level and handlers as per your application's requirements.

 ### Thread Safety
 The current implementation of Instructor4j is not thread-safe.
 If you plan to use it in a multi-threaded environment, consider synchronizing access to shared resources or creating separate instances per thread.

-### Extensibility
-Custom Validation: You can extend the validateResponse method to include custom validation logic, such as value ranges or pattern matching.
-Additional Models: You can create additional model classes with different structures and use them with the Instructor class.

 ## Conclusion
 The Instructor4j library provides a robust and flexible way to obtain structured outputs from OpenAI models using Java.
 By leveraging OpenAI Functions and dynamic schema generation, it ensures that the responses adhere to the expected structure, reducing the need for manual parsing and error handling.
+Instructor4j supports partial streaming completions, allowing you to receive extracted data in real-time as the model generates its response.

 ## Get Help
 Please use [GitHub discussions](https://github.com/ows-eservices/instructor4j/discussions)